dblasko/opcua-server-benchmark/README.md

 ____
 ## Extending and adding experiments
 To implement new experiments, create your experiment file and class under `experiments/clients`.
 The experiment class should at least implement a `run_experiment` method.
 The files generated as an ouput of the experiment should be prefixed with the class name (`self.__class__.__name__`) to be automatically detected when analysis is run by the user.
+Name the file as "experiment_name" with underscores as separators.
+The class in the file should be named as "ExperimentNameExperiment", with "Experiment" at the end.

 Then, if your experiment takes additional experiment-specific options, you can add those in the `bin/experiment_controller.py` similarly to the other experiments that do so in the file.

-Finally, you should create the experiment post-processing class in a Python file with the same name as the experiment class under `analysis`.
+Finally, you should create the experiment post-processing class in a Python file with the same name as the experiment class (but replace "Experiment" with "Analysis") under `analysis`.
 The analysis should be wrapped in a `generate` method of the class.

 Your new experiment should then be supported by the controller and can be used as specified by this documentation.